alexcharlz/alx-deploy-static-website-on-aws/README.md

 # alx-deploy-static-website-on-aws
-Deploy a statisc website on aws
+Deploy a static website on aws

 Cloud Developer Project - Static Website on AWS